 Could It be Other Garage Door Hardware?

 There are many different operating components to a garage door.
 Indeed, there are many different types of garage doors.
 Whether your garage door is made of steel on one side with insulation on the other matters.
 Partially-insulated panels running along inside the door could create noise over time as they wear.
 Tracks that are bolted together tend to come loose, which also creates noise.
 Consider that steel rollers will create noise if they do not roll freely.
 They should never slide.

 Garage door spring problems might also be the culprit.
 A garage door spring system should provide itself as a good counterweight for the garage door.
 If the weight ratio is off, you may be needlessly straining the garage door opener, belts, or other components.
 Sandwich-type garage doors with two layers of steel and a layer of insulation between are generally light and quiet.
 Newer garage door systems also come with steel rollers covered in nylon and driven by ball bearings.

 A garage door system with anchor plates welded to the tracks provide a greater level of strength and don’t amplify door noise or transmit vibrations.
 To be very thorough, you could also invest in a torsion-type spring system.
 As opposed to an extension-style system, torsion-types don’t amplify as much noise.
 Since these systems are placed above the door, noise and vibration is not transmitted through the ceiling material.

 When It’s More Than the Garage Door

-If you are working with a concrete garage, pieces of semi-rigid rubber or other type of noise isolator between the ceiling and track anchors should do the trick.
+If you are working with a concrete garage, pieces of semi-rigid rubber or another type of noise isolator between the ceiling and track anchors should do the trick.
 Semi-rigid rubber and noise isolators also work great if you have a wooden garage door attached to a rafter.
-Over time, rafters tend to loose their rigidity.
+Over time, rafters tend to lose their rigidity.

 Why You Need Regular Maintenance